Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Note

 Typical of the ever elusive Tasunka Witko, though, there is contradictory testimony.
-Short Bull, who knew Crazy Horse as well as Horn Chips, said he had personally seen three photographs of Crazy Horse, all showing him on horseback, once on the pinto he rode at the Little Bighorn and the Rosebud.
+Short Bull, a fellow Oglala and a long-time associate of Crazy Horse, said he had personally seen three photographs of Crazy Horse, all showing him on horseback, once on the pinto he rode at the Little Bighorn and the Rosebud.

 -- Bruce Brown